Public Policy (2022 - 2024)

 Three required core courses (12 points) in economics, policymaking, and quantitative and qualitative analysis that introduce students to the key questions and tools involved in the study of public policy (note that UPADM-GP 101, 111, and 140 count as 12 of the 16 credits CAS students are allowed to take outside the College, and any additional Wagner courses will also count against the 16 points.
 In addition, note that no Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS -UA courses):

 - The Politics of Public Policy (Wagner, UPADM-GP 101)

 - The Economics of Public Policy (Wagner, UPADM-GP 140); there are no substitutions for or exemptions from this requirement.

-- One course in ethics and justice, drawn from the following list (students must check the philosophy and politics sections of this Bulletin for prerequisites of CAS options):
+One course in ethics and justice (4 points), drawn from the following list (students must check the economics, environmental studies, philosophy, and politics sections of this Bulletin for prerequisites to CAS options):

 - Ethics and Society (PHIL-UA 3)

 - Philosophical Approaches to Race and Racism (PHIL-UA 8)

 - Political Philosophy (PHIL-UA 45)